King Chávez Parks Initiative:

-King Chávez Parks Future Faculty Fellowship Program
+Future Faculty Fellowship Program

-Future Faculty Fellows are eligible to pursue a master's degree or doctoral degree at the public universities in Michigan.
-Future Faculty Fellowship graduates are obligated, by signed agreement, to remain in postsecondary faculty teaching or administration in a public or private, 2- or 4-year, in-state or out-of-state postsecondary institution for a minimum of three (3) years equivalent full-time.
-Fellows also may substitute up to one-third (1/3) of the 3 year full-time equivalency non-traditional service credit for this portion of teaching or administrative service credit.
-Fellows who do not fulfill the teaching and/or other obligations of their fellowship agreement may be placed in Default, which results in their fellowship converting to a loan (referred to as a KCP Loan) that the Fellow repays to the State of Michigan.
+Future Faculty Fellows are required, by signed agreement, to pursue and obtain a master's or doctoral degree at one of the fifteen public universities in Michigan.
+FFF recipients are also obligated to obtain a postsecondary faculty teaching or approved administrative position at a public or private, 2- or 4-year, in-state or out-of-state postsecondary institution and remain in that position for up to three (3) years equivalent full-time, dependent upon the amount of the Fellowship Award.
+Fellows that do not fulfill the obligations of their Fellowship Agreement may be placed in default, which results in the Fellowship converting to a loan, referred to as KCP Loan, that the Fellow repays to the State of Michigan.